evakathie/ux-portfolio/projects/pattern-library.md

 <p>Every Atom is has the same structure that is represented by a table.
 The structure as a table allows the usage of a Confluence macro that makes it possible to create a overview on the parent page (“Atoms”) where all the controls are listed with their name, preview and the problem they solve.
 Every Atom has the following categories:</p>

 <ul>
-    <li>Preview: a clickable embedded HTML preview (created with Adobe Xd)</li>
+    <li>Preview: a clickable embedded HTML preview (created with Adobe XD)</li>
     <li>Problem: the design/ interaction problem the pattern is solving</li>
     <li>Usage: a short guide when to use the pattern</li>
-    <li>Design specification: a link to the pattern in Adobe Xd (developer preview) and if necessary additionally written down design specifications as well as a table showing all the different states of the control</li>
+    <li>Design specification: a link to the pattern in Adobe XD (developer preview) and if necessary additionally written down design specifications as well as a table showing all the different states of the control</li>
     <li>Cursor hinting: which cursor(s) are to be used with the control</li>
     <li>Keyboard control: specification of the usage of the control with the keyboard</li>
     <li>Usage in other patterns: a list of molecules that use the pattern/ atoms that are connected with it from a technical point of view</li>